Last Updated on March 28, 2022

-Dried bananas are a simple and delicious way to use up extra bananas.
-These chewy, sweet dried bananas make a perfect on-the-go snack or even substitute for candy, they’re that good!
+Dehydrating bananas is a simple and surprisingly delicious way to use up extra bananas and make amazing healthy treats.
+These chewy, naturally sweet dried bananas make a perfect on-the-go snack or even substitute for candy, they’re that good!

 And the only ingredient is dried bananas, no additives necessary.
 What could be better than a 1-ingredient treat?